-Other Third and Fourth Grade Reminders:
+Other Third Grade Reminders

-- Participate in your class Tzedakah project. - Attend as many monthly Family Services as possible throughout the year. - Save the date for your Family Service.
-Date TBD
+- Participate in school wide Tzedakah project. - Attend as many monthly Family Services as possible throughout the year. - Save the date for your Family Service.
+Date: February 2023

-Fifth Grade Class
+Fourth/Fifth Grade Class

-Our Fifth-grade students will explore Jewish concepts of an intellectual and emotional nature.
+Our Fourth/Fifth grade students will explore Jewish concepts of an intellectual and emotional nature.
 Students are taken on a "Jewish Journey" through the lens of eight important Jewish values and are asked to explore them to apply them to their lives.
-Teachers will also begin working with students who are preparing to become בַּת מִצְווָה (bat mitzvah), delving deeply into Jewish sources to critically examine the Torah.
+Teachers will also begin working with students who are preparing to become בַּר (bar) or בַּת מִצְווָה (bat mitzvah), delving deeply into Jewish sources to critically examine the Torah.

-We hope students will be familiar with the following concepts following their Fifth-Grade year:
+We hope students will be familiar with the following concepts following their Fourth/Fifth Grade year: